 The Web Equipment, Cavalry Patt.
-'40 was entered into the List of Changes by List of Changes entry LoC B9033, dated 16th February 1944.
-I am not sure exactly when W.E. cavalry Patt.
+'40 was entered into the List of Changes by List of Changes entry §B9033, dated 16th February 1944.
+We are not sure exactly when W.E. cavalry Patt.
 '40 was put into service, but probably no later than 1941.
 The pattern was not entered into the List of Changes, however, until 1944, when the Pouches, basic, W.E. cavalry Patt.
 '40 were added to the Pattern.
-While this delayed entry into the LoC is unusual, it is not unique.
-Quite a few items didn't appear in the LoC until years after they entered use, and some, including Web Equipment, Pattern 1944, never were entered into the List at all.
+While this delayed entry into the List of Changes is unusual, it is not unique.
+Quite a few items didn't appear in the List until years after they entered use, and some, including Web Equipment, Pattern 1944, never were entered into the List at all.

 Carriers, cartridge, W.E. cavalry Patt.
 '40, 45 rounds